bcace/bcace.github.io/tay.md

 * Efficient communication through particle grids.
 * Implement and benchmark the new `CpuAABBTree` structure.
 * Implement thread balancing for the `CpuTree` structure.
-* Add a simple samplig profiler to measure time spent updating and using structures.
+* Add a simple sampling profiler to measure time spent updating and using structures.